Narail Express Foundation: Partners

-From December 2017, the Narail Express Foundation logo will be used on the bottles of Pran Drinking Water.
-Pran will provide financial support to the Foundation in return.
+From December 2017, the Narail Express Foundation logo is used on the bottles of Pran Drinking Water.
+Pran provides financial support to the Foundation in return.

 On 19 April 2018, IPDC Finance, a private financial institution, signed an agreement with Narail Express Foundation for providing all the training facilities of the sport for the talented players from Narail.

 In April 2018, an agreement was signed with the clinic and the diagnosis center "Prescription Point" to advance Narail's medical care.
 According to the agreement, all types of health services will be available at Banani and Badda branches of 'Prescription Point' with a discount of fifty percent.

 In May 2018, an agreement was signed with Thyrocare Technologies Limited so that the people of Narail will be able to get more than 400 blood tests at the highest discount, including cancer detection.

 On 14 May 2019 Atish Dipankar University of Science and Technology signed an agreement with Narail Express Foundation, which will allow at least twenty students every year to study for 100% free scholarships at the university for the students of Narail for more than next ten years.

 On 19 May 2019, Narail Express Foundation has taken initiative to tackle unemployment problem.
 The plan is to create employment opportunities by looking for young entrepreneurs and providing them with appropriate training and overall support.
 An agreement was recently signed between the Narail Express Foundation and Sahin's Helpline to implement it.
 Sahin's helpline will work primarily on how to develop youth skills through training.